How to describe 2017?

 Again, I intend to finish the stupid book, but again, I know better than to spread myself across too many projects at once, and this new thing took priority.
 So maybe it’ll surface again in 2018.
 We’ll see.

 And the Project.
-I’ve written about it elsewhere, so I won’t go into detail, other than to say it’s taken up most of my attention for about two months, and I probably have another two months to launch, now that I’ve gotten back to a real job as well.
+I won’t go into detail, other than to say it’s taken up most of my attention for about two months, and I probably have another two months to launch, now that I’ve gotten back to a real job as well.
 Maybe sooner, maybe not.
 I continue too make progress, but still in a stealthy way.
 I really need to start building content and getting it onto the channel, but the to do list is still growing, not receding, as I realize there are more details I have to figure out or wrangle.
 Like realizing one morning while taking a shower I’d forgotten to create, or even think about needing, a marketing and launch plan. oops.

 2017 was the year we lost Manon, after 18 years of her sharing our life.
 We did what we could for her, but ultimately it was time to let her go, and we did.
 A couple of months later we were ready for the next generation and we brought home Hunter and Buster.
 To put it mildly, they’re a big change from a mostly sleeping arthritic 20 year old cat, but we love it (when we aren’t thinking of killing them).
 They’re active, curious, cuddly, into everything and still working on a cunning plan to attack the ceiling fan.